okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 1. One of the policy's rules needs to trigger the Inline Hook.
 Click the pencil icon for a rule to edit it.
 If you only have one rule, edit the Default Policy Rule.

 1. Click the **Use this Inline Hook** dropdown menu.
-Any Inline Hooks you have registered are listed.
+Any inline hooks you have registered are listed.
 Select the hook you would like to use.

 1. Click **Update Rule**.